JPvalto92/JPvalto92/README.md

 ## 🚀 About Me

 - 🎓 Bachelor’s Degree in International Business
-- 📊 Knowledge in SQL, Power BI and Excel
+- 📊 Knowledge in Excel, Power BI and SQL
 - 🌍 Experience in Market Intelligence & International Trade Analysis
 - 📈 Passionate about data-driven decision making
 - 🔎 Interested in Business Analytics, Trade Analysis and Supply Chain Optimization